NC FAFSA Tracker

 School-level FAFSA completion rates in the FAFSA Tracker are calculated using data from two public sources: Federal Student Aid (FSA), an office of the U.S. Department of Education, and the North Carolina Department of Public Instruction (NCDPI).

-• FAFSA completion rates are automatically calculated in the FAFSA Tracker for traditional and charter schools where senior count data is available from NCDPI Principal’s Month 2 report.
-CIHS and private schools can calculate their own FAFSA completion rates by dividing their current completions by their total senior class.
+FAFSA completion rates are automatically calculated in the FAFSA Tracker for traditional and charter schools where senior count data is available from NCDPI Principal’s Month 2 report.
+CIHS (who use the count for 12th and 13th grades) and private schools can calculate their own FAFSA completion rates by dividing their current completions by their total senior class.

-Graduating Total senior counts from grade 12 are from NCDPI’s Principal Monthly Report (PMR) Enrollment for Month 2 (for all public schools except CIHS).
+Graduating total senior counts from grade12 are from NCDPI’s Principal Monthly Report (PMR) Enrollment for Month 2 for all public schools.
 To ensure that the FAFSA Tracker is reporting consistent numbers from a single source, we are unable to make updates to this data point throughout the academic year; however, users can calculate the FAFSA completion rate by dividing completions by total senior count for their school.

 Federal Student Aid (FSA) provides information on total FAFSA submissions and completions by school on a weekly basis from October to June and bi-weekly thereafter.